mrsixw/git-statistics/README.md

 and called `database/git_repo_data.db`

 # Testing
-This application has be developed and tested on Mac OS X (10.11) El Capitan with Pycharm Professional hosting a virtual environemnt running Python 2.7.10.
+Both parts of this application has be developed and tested on Mac OS X (10.11) El Capitan with Pycharm Professional hosting a virtual environemnt running Python 2.7.10.
 The appliation has been deployed on Ubuntu Linux 15.10 behind an Apache Webserver via `mod_wsgi`.